Articles

 • Coffee table

 After you have chosen a secure spot for your documents, please also keep the electronic copies in a safe place.
-Many clients like to share these files to their cloud storage and some will also send copies to the agents named in their legal documents.
-No matter where you choose to keep your documents, please tell your lawyer, your Executor and your family where they will be stored.
+Many clients like to share these files to their cloud storage, and some will also send copies to the agents named in their legal documents.
+No matter where you choose to keep your documents, please tell your lawyer, your Executor, and your family where they will be stored.
 The worst thing you can do is hide them away and not tell anyone- no plan can help you if the document cannot be found.

 Archives